p-lr/MapComposeMP/README.md

 🎉 News

-Road to `v1.0.0`:
-- [x] Support for hardware bitmaps on android
-- [x] Improve rendering of layers
-- [x] Support infinite scroll (tile looping)
+Version `1.0.0` is finally released.
+The codebase has been entirely reviewed to ensure nothing is left behind compared to the Android native version.
-- [x] Backport apis and fixes from the android native library
+MapComposeMP provides the same apis and features the native library does.
-- [x] Support subsampling on other platform than android

 # MapCompose-MP